 I love words; books are my heaven and not being able to write is my hell.
-For me, reading and writing are two sides of the same coin.

 Writing has been a part of my life for as long as I can remember.
 I’ve never done it yet as a full-time career, although that doesn’t mean I’m not trying.
 Throughout my career, I’ve always written alongside it, and had some successes and failure along the way.